or

-You ran git merge feature/design-refresh and everything looked fine until Git printed CONFLICT (content): Merge conflict in assets/logo.png and halted.
-Opening the file in your editor is useless — it shows garbage bytes, not <<<<<<< HEAD markers.
-Running git mergetool launches a hex editor that isn’t helpful either.
-Binary files (images, compiled artifacts, SQLite databases, .xlsx files) cannot be line-diffed, so Git refuses to guess which side is “correct” and leaves the decision entirely to you.
-The resolution is fast once you know which command to reach for, but first you need to identify why the conflict happened and which version you actually want.
+You ran git merge feature/design-refresh and everything looked fine until Git printed CONFLICT (content): Merge conflict in assets/logo.png and stopped.
+Opening the file in your editor is useless — you see garbage bytes, not the <<<<<<< HEAD markers you get on text files. git mergetool launches a hex view that doesn’t help either.
+Binary files (images, compiled artifacts, SQLite databases, .xlsx workbooks) can’t be line-diffed, so Git refuses to guess which side is correct and hands the decision to you.

 Common causes